 MD-PhD programs require the completion of a four-year undergraduate degree and background in the following disciplines:

-These medical school prerequisites are the baseline.
+These are the baseline.
 Your academic record should demonstrate that you have taken a variety of science and non-science courses.
 Admissions committees will note the difficulty levels of your coursework and your academic improvement over time.
 Make sure to check with your program of choice for any specific course requirements, i.e. advanced placement classes, online courses, etc. The most important prerequisite for MD-PhD programs is your research background and your experience in the lab.

 GPA and MCAT

 While your answers the question “Why do you want to be a doctor?”, the MD-PhD specific essays must demonstrate your research expertise and answer why you would not be satisfied with a career pursuing only one of the two programs.
 The significant research experience essay must outline the most valuable research experiences you’ve had.
 You will have 10,000 characters, including spaces, to give detailed accounts of your research projects: the nature of the problem studied, your role and contribution, duration of the project, and the name of your principal investigators and their affiliation.